remjx/coindrop/README.md

 # Coindrop 💰

-Create a simple webpage for accepting payments & donations.
+Your webpage for accepting payments & donations.
 Open-source, zero-fee, and free forever.

 Get started at [coindrop.to](https://coindrop.to).